Oreifo/TheLimelightProject/README.md

 As work proceeds on this project, a more advanced approach will be engaged involving the additional use of programming languages and tools as will be required.

-This README.md file will be updated (edited) the various phases(Lifecycle?) of this project work.
+This README.md file will be updated (edited) at the various phases(Lifecycle?) of this project work.